liuzx-emily/blog/src/posts/2023-10-11_Image does NOT change color when selecting it in tiptap.md

 ## Problem

-What I want : ==In the WYSIWYG editor, content changes color when selected.==
+What I want : <span style="color:darkorange">In the WYSIWYG editor, content changes color when selected.</span>

 （The picture below is word, the background of the selected content turns gray.）